bjherger/toxic_comments/docs/writeup/Writeup.md

 your model correctly separates the two classes, by varying the probability threshold used in classification.
 SKLearn has a pretty strong [discussion](http://scikit-learn.org/stable/auto_examples/model_selection/plot_roc.html) of AUC.

-Unfortunately AUC can't be used as a loss (though TF has a [good proxy](http://tflearn.org/objectives/#roc-auc-score)), so I proceeded with a binary cross-entropy loss.
+Unfortunately AUC can't be used as a loss because it is non diffentiable (though TF has a [good proxy](http://tflearn.org/objectives/#roc-auc-score)), so I proceeded with a binary cross-entropy loss.

 ## Conclusion